triestpa/You-Should-Learn-Regex/README.md

 Our regular expression should match three lines - 1234, 5362, and 1.

+The great thing about this expression (and regular expressions in general) is that it can be used in *virtually any programing language*.

-We'll now quickly go through how to perform this regex search in some of the most popular programming languages - Javascript, Python, Ruby, Haskell, Perl, PHP, Go, Java, Scala, Kotlin, Swift, Rust, C++, and Bash.
+To demonstrate we'll now quickly go through how to perform this simple regex search (+ a local text file read) in 15 of the most used programming languages - Javascript/Typescript, Python, Ruby, Haskell, Perl, PHP, Go, R, Java, Scala, Kotlin, Swift, Rust, C#, C++, and Bash.

-For instance, here's the implementation in Javascript, with Node.js, reading the input data from a local file - `test.txt`.
+Each script will read the test file, search it using our regex, and print the result(`'1234', '5362', '1'`) to the console.

-#### Javascript
+#### Javascript / Node.js / Typescript
 ```javascript
 const fs = require('fs')
 const testFile = fs.readFileSync('test.txt', 'utf8')
 const regex = /^([0-9]+)$/gm
 let results = testFile.match(regex)
 console.log(results)
 ```

-The result will be `[ '1234', '5362', '1' ]`.

-Here is the same logic in Python

 #### Python
 ```python